TheArjunAgarwal/haskell2025/chapters-typ/ch10_complexity.typ

   $
   as $t -> oo$
 ]
-The idea here is to begin with a weak bound and progressivle make it stronger.
+The idea here is to begin with a weak bound and progressively make it stronger.

-Here we start by simplyfying the equation:
+Here we start by simplifying the equation:
 $
 ln(f(t)) + f(t) = ln(t) quad (t -> oo)\
 $